I recently enjoyed a terrific holiday in the Maldives, one of my favorite beach destinations in the world. You can read my trip reports here:

 PROS & THINGS I LIKE

-- After collecting your luggage at Malé International Airport, guests are greeted by the lovely Soneva staff and whisked away to the tranquil Soneva airport lounge, which features Soneva’s signature eco-chic design.
-Here, guests can wait for the connecting seaplane transfer to the resort: they are offered a refreshing drink and some snacks, while a Soneva Fushi host takes care of your check-in.
+- After collecting their luggage at Malé International Airport, guests are greeted by the lovely Soneva staff and whisked away in one of Soneva’s carbon-free Tesla cars to the tranquil Soneva airport lounge, which features Soneva’s signature eco-chic design.
+Here, guests can wait for the connecting seaplane transfer to the resort: they are offered a refreshing drink and some snacks, while a Soneva Fushi host takes care of the check-in prices.
 The Soneva lounge also has an onsite spa room.
 I reviewed the lounge more in detail here.

 - The (sea)plane transfers arrangements are very well-organized as Soneva operates its own fleet of luxurious seaplanes, which means that Soneva is quite flexible with regards to the operating schedule and luggage limits.
 This is good news for guests, as waiting time at the airport is reduced and they can take more luggage on board.
 You can read my review of the Soneva seaplane here.
 Seaplanes only operate during daylight, but if guests arrive or depart after sunset, they are flown by jet to/from Dharavandhoo airport, which serves the Baa Atoll and is a mere ten minutes by speedboat from the resort.